 However, it’s also clear that each system has its own strengths and weaknesses.
 Squirrel Systems is especially strong when it comes to serving high volume operations in the restaurant and hospitality space.
 As a result, it’s no surprise that big names like Craft Beer Market, the Warehouse restaurant group, and Atlific Hotels use the Squirrel POS system.

 But while Squirrel might be a good fit for big name restaurant and hospitality groups, the brand is less than ideal for independent restaurants.
 For the average restaurant, TouchBistro is the better all-around solution due to the following reasons:

-Technology has become increasingly crucial to the restaurant industry in the past few years and the COVID-19 pandemic has only accelerated this trend.
+Technology has become increasingly crucial to the restaurant industry in the past few years and the pandemic only accelerated this trend.
 As a result, it’s important for restaurants to implement the most advanced technology in order to improve efficiency and make day-to-day operations easier.